RadwaElaraby/MADRL-readings/README.md

 ---
 ## Learning to communicate with deep multi-agent reinforcement learning.(Foerster et al., 2016).

-Settings: fully cooperative, partially observable
+Goal: learn communication protocols among agents in a fully cooperative, partially observable settings

 Approach: they use a deep Q network